 How did you get started in the restaurant business?

-Then I was looking all over the place and when I started coming to West Chester and I knew before the pandemic that I liked the vibe in West Chester.
+Then I was looking all over the place and when I started coming to West Chester, and I knew before the pandemic that I liked the vibe.
 And then this place was up (for lease).

 Our whole idea was to accommodate the allergies.
-Like if someone likes falafel, we have that gluten free.
+If someone likes falafel, we have that gluten free.
 And we have a wrap that is gluten free, instead of a pita wrap.
 And we do the fresh cold press juice to keep things healthy.
 And we also have smoothies, with a lot of organic stuff.
-All that I cook here, I make also at home.
+All that I cook here, I also make at home.

 What are your most popular dishes?

-The most popular sandwich is a fight between the falafel and the mediterranean chicken.
-(For the Mediterranean chicken) I pick the right cut for the chicken and (people love) the garlic whip that I make.
-I make a garlic sauce that is unbelievable, and it makes it very popular.
+The most popular sandwich is a fight between falafel and the mediterranean chicken.
+(For Mediterranean chicken) I pick the right cut for the chicken and (people love) the garlic whip that I make.
+I make a garlic sauce that is unbelievable, and it’s very popular.
 And the falafel is another item that is vegetarian that I make from scratch.
 I buy the chickpeas and fava beans, I grind them myself and again I make everything from scratch.

 And I offer a lot of organic strawberry and blueberry jams.